Skip to content

 Info - Blue Block (1)

-Our system allocates annual leave in days, so if the days per week changes, then any unused allocated leave won't reflect the current work week and will require adjusting to reflect the new work week.
+Our system allocates annual leave in days, so if the days per week changes, then any allocated leave won't reflect the current work week and will require adjusting to reflect the new work week.

 • If the number of hours in a workweek changes, the allocated annual leave will remain the same if the number of work days remains constant.
 But the accrued leave may be impacted either up or down.